tristin/akka-sdk/samples/transfer-workflow-compensation/README.md

 ## Conclusion

 Congratulations, you've successfully implemented a workflow between two wallets using Akka.
-This project demonstrates the power of Key Value Entity, View and Workflow components in managing complex transactions.
+This project demonstrates the power of Workflow and Event Sourced Entity components in managing complex transactions.

 ## Next steps